Beo-Coder/muehki-gds1porsche/README.md

 #### Base set
-In exponential and logarithmic mode the base will set the curvature/steepness of the output curve.
+In exponential and logarithmic mode, the base will set the curvature/steepness of the output curve.
 The output curve is split in two halves (base 0 and base 1).
-Each base can be set separately or both bases can be set to the same value.
+Each base can be set separately, or both bases can be set to the same value.
 Base 0 is the base for the curve between minimum and the center, base 1 for the middle between maximum.
 For exponential curves the value should be greater than 0, for logarithmic curves the value should be smaller than 0.
-If value is 0 it is linear.
+If the value is 0, it is linear.
-See also diagrams below.
+See also the diagrams below.

 #### Digital Calibration
 This will select the digital lower and upper limit of the axis.